CitizenshipEstablishment of Companies by Foreigners in Turkey

 https://esraaslanlaw.com/wp-content/uploads/2023/01/bina-1280x960.webp

-In order to establish a company in Turkey, foreigners must first establish a domicile or representative office in Turkey.
-They are then required to follow the procedures for establishing a company according to the Turkish Commercial Code.
-These procedures include steps such as registering the company name, investing capital, identifying board members and obtaining the company’s certificate of incorporation.
+In order for foreigners to establish a company in Turkey, they must first open a place of business or a representative office in Turkey.
+They are then required to follow the procedures for establishing a company in accordance with the Turkish Commercial Code.
+These procedures include steps such as registering the company name, investing capital, identifying board members, and obtaining the company’s certificate of incorporation.

-Some of the limitations that foreigners may face when establishing a company in Turkey include regulations on capital investment by foreign investors in Turkey, the types of companies that foreigners may establish in Turkey, and regulations on the establishment of a settlement by foreigners in Turkey.
+Some of the restrictions that foreigners may encounter when establishing a company in Turkey include regulations regarding capital investment by foreign investors, the types of companies that can be established, and the rules concerning the opening of a place of business.

-The place of application can be the Chamber of Commerce or the Chamber of Industry or the relevant authorities.
+Applications may be submitted to the Chamber of Commerce, the Chamber of Industry, or the relevant authorities.

-In Turkey, foreigners may establish the following types of companies within the framework of the Turkish Commercial Code and the laws and regulations applicable to foreign investment in Turkey:
+In Turkey, foreigners may establish the following types of companies within the framework of the Turkish Commercial Code and foreign investment legislation [1][2]:

 Conditions for Foreigners to Buy Houses and Land in Turkey